-Generally, when selecting your entity, you should consider the flexibility of ownership you are seeking, limited liability protection of your assets, and the all important tax considerations when you run your business.
+Generally, when selecting your entity, you should consider the flexibility of ownership you are seeking, the limited liability protection of your assets, and the all-important tax considerations when you run your business.
 The main options you have are typically between a Sole Proprietorship, a Corporation, or a Limited Liability Company (“LLC”).

-Limited Liability Company: Two major advantages of an LLC is that first, there are less strict corporate formalities to adhere to and second, the LLC can avoid the problem of double taxation.
-The LLC should however create a flexible operating agreement to serve as a guide on how the LLC will operate.
+Two major advantages of an LLC is that first, there are less strict corporate formalities to adhere to and second, the LLC can avoid the problem of double taxation.
+The LLC should, however, create a flexible operating agreement to serve as a guide on how the LLC will operate.
 Our Business Law Attorney can assist you in drafting such an agreement at a reasonable flat-fee rate.
-The LLC as a “pass through entity” allows the earnings to be taxed as if personally earned by you.
+The LLC as a “pass-through entity” allows the earnings to be taxed as if personally earned by you.
 One disadvantage is that the LLC may still be subject to self-employment taxes on all income earned.
 However, the LLC can elect to be “S status” to eliminate this requirement on some of the employment taxes.

-S-Status: An LLC and a Corporation may elect S status in order to avoid self-employment taxes on some of their earnings.
+An LLC and a Corporation may elect S status in order to avoid self-employment taxes on some of their earnings.
 If you pay yourself a salary through your company, you would only pay the self-employment tax on that amount rather than the full gross income of the company itself.
-However, income tax would still apply on the total company’s income.
+However, the income tax would still apply to the total company’s income.